McCarr in Pike County, Kentucky — The American South (East South Central)

 Location.
 37° 34.817′ N, 82° 10.793′ W. Marker is in McCarr, Kentucky, in Pike County.
 Marker is on Toler Road (Kentucky Route 319) 0.1 miles west of Kentucky Route 1056, on the right when traveling west.
 Next to McCarr Post Office and in front of log cabin for Hog Trial site.
 Touch for map.
 Marker is at or near this postal address: 6884 State Hwy 319, Mc Carr KY 41544, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Hog Trial Site (a few steps from this marker); Hog Trial/Election Fight Site of Killing of Asa Harmon McCoy (approx. 1.7 miles away); Site of Randolph McCoy House (approx. 2½ miles away); Pawpaw Tree Incident (approx. 2.7 miles away); Mingo County / State of Kentucky (approx. 3 miles away in West Virginia); Matewan and the Railroad (approx. 3 miles away in West Virginia); Matewan Area History (approx. 3 miles away in West Virginia).
+At least 8 other Hog Trial Site (a few steps from this marker); Hog Trial / Election Fight (a few steps from this marker); Site of Killing of Asa Harmon McCoy (approx. 1.7 miles away); Site of Randolph McCoy House (approx. 2˝ miles away); The Real McCoy Homestead Uncovered (approx. 2˝ miles away); Randal McCoy's Well (approx. 2˝ miles away); McCoy Well (approx. 2˝ miles away); Pawpaw Tree Incident (approx. 2.7 miles away).
 Touch for a list and map of all markers in McCarr.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 18, 2011, by Forest McDermott of Masontown, Pennsylvania.
-This page has been viewed 8,403 times since then and 72 times this year.
+This page was last revised on November 5, 2020.
+It was originally submitted on December 18, 2011, by Forest McDermott of Masontown, Pennsylvania.
+This page has been viewed 8,519 times since then and 34 times this year.
 Photos: 1, 2, 3. submitted on December 18, 2011, by Forest McDermott of Masontown, Pennsylvania. • Bernard Fisher was the editor who published this page.